Warning: Disconnect power before servicing.

 Frequently Asked Questions

 F1E1 on one cavity of my double oven.
-Is the other cavity OK?
+Is the other cavity OK to use?

-How much does F1E1 repair cost for KitchenAid?
+How much does F1E1 repair usually cost on a KitchenAid?

 Related Kitchenaid Oven Error Codes